aljosavister/oci-dns-certbot/README.dockerhub.md

   -v /etc/oci-dns-certbot/secrets:/secrets:ro \
   docker.io/aljosavister/oci-dns-certbot:latest
 ```
 Leave `CERTBOT_DRY_RUN=true` for the first run; once you see "The dry run was successful", remove it to issue production certificates.
-The deploy hook writes `public.crt` / `private.key` inside the export directory after each renewal.
+Set `CERT_EXPORT_ENABLED=false` if you do not need the deploy hook to copy `public.crt` / `private.key` into the export directory after each renewal.
 This container runs as a short-lived job: it issues/renews certificates, copies files into the mounted directories, then exits.
 Schedule it via systemd/cron (see below) to check daily—Certbot skips work when certificates are still valid.

 ## Automation